KxSystems/kx-vscode/README.md

 ![Linting](img/linting.png)
 ### Code Navigation

-While developing q scripts, the kdb extension supports
+While developing q scripts, the kdb VS Code extension supports

 - Go to Definition
   Allowing the user to navigate to eh definition of a function